AccessToJusticeUK/insurance-checker/api/README.md

 ## Introduction

 This mock API is currently built using [JSON Server](https://github.com/typicode/json-server).
-In order to add new endpoints or queries, please see JSON Server docs.
+In order to add endpoints or queries, please see JSON Server docs.
 All endpoints are managed in `db.json`.

 ## Commands